aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 ## How does it work?

 Use the projen projects vended by Type Safe API to create REST APIs and WebSocket APIs.
-Model your API in either Smithy or OpenAPI.
+Model your API in either Smithy, TypeSpec or OpenAPI.
 The project will generate type-safe clients, server-side bindings and CDK constructs in your desired languages so you can focus on implementing the business logic for your application.

 !!! note